Los Angeles Rams vs. Arizona Cardinals NFL Wild Card Round Odds, Plays and Insights for January 17, 2022

 Over/under insights

-- Arizona's games have gone over 49.5 points in eight of 17 chances this season.
+- The combined points per game average of the two teams, 53.3, is 3.8 points greater than Monday's over/under.

-- The two teams combine to average 53.3 points per game, 3.8 more than the total in this contest.
+- The 42.4 combined points per game that these two squads have allowed this season are 7.1 fewer than the 49.5 total in this contest.

-- This contest's total is 7.1 points more than the 42.4 these two squads combine to allow per game this season.

 - The Rams and their opponents score an average of 49.5 points per game, the same as Monday's total.